 Characteristic Hayward Gold3 Red19

 Malaa Ploidy (sets of chromosomes) Hexaploid Tetraploid Diploid

 Males Maximum effective distance to females 4-6 metres 7+ metres 6-7 metres

-Female Flowers Dehiscence 5 days 2 days ?
+Famala Flavora Dehiscence 5 days 2 days -

-Female Flowers Stigma Viability 8 days 2 days 4 days
+Female Flowers Stigma viability 8 days 2 days 4 days

-Number of visits 40 6 ?
+Number of visits 40 6 -

-Heneybee Min No Seeds 800 200 250
+Honey bee Min number of seeds 800 200 250

-Honey bee Pollination Max number of seeds 1,200 - 1,500 600-800 600-650
+Pollination Max number of seeds 1,200 - 1,500 600-800 600-650

-Foraging bees/1000 flowers 20 6 ?
+Foraging bees/1000 flowers 20 6 -

 Figure 5.
 Comparison of pollination related characteristics between varieties.
-Red figures are indicative and require further research to confirm.
+Red figures are indicative and require further research to confirm

 Kiwifruit orchards are pollinated by bees.
 Very few growers maintain their own beehives, most relying on the beekeeping industry to supply hives for the few weeks over flowering/pollination.
 The number of hives, when they are brought in, and their positioning is important.
 Stocking rates will vary (9-12 hives/ha); less for orchards surrounded by other orchards, more for isolated orchards.
 In Green orchards the bees are bought in once 20-30% of female flowers are open, earlier in Gold and Red orchards.
-Sunny sheltered sites help encourage bee activity.
+Sunny sheltered hive sites help encourage bee activity.